cloud-devops-enthusiast/Microsoft-Azure/Azure Lab/Azure Virtual Machines.md

   - Reserved Instances: This option allows you to reserve the VMs for a specific period of time like one or three years in a specific region based on your choice and need.
 The commitment is made in upfront and The Reserved Instances can save a lot like upto 72% of the cost of the VMs.
 This is the best option for the workloads which are running 24/7.

 - Storage Expenses: These expenses are charged totally separately from the compute expenses.
 These expenses are based on the azure storage used by the disks for storing the data.

+*Operating System*

+Azure VMs supports multiple operating system imgaes which you can install onto your VMs.
+If you need more than the base layer operating system, then you can search from Azure Marketplace for the images which are available for the operating system you need.
+Azure Marketplace also provides you with the images for the operating system which are preconfigured with the applications like SQL Server, Oracle, etc, this helps you a lot in saving the time and efforts in installing and configuring the applications.
+If you're not able to find the operating system of your choice then you can also upload your own custom image, and use it to create the VMs.
+Here you need to keep a check of the operating system you are choosing should be 64- bit operating system as Azure VMs does not support 32-bit operating system.